lmc-eu/spirit-design-system/packages/web-react/src/components/Checkbox/README.md

-# CheckboxField
+# Checkbox

-CheckboxField enables the user to check/uncheck choice.
+Checkbox enables the user to check/uncheck choice.
 It has input, a label, and an optional helperText.
 It could be disabled or have a validation state.
 The label could be hidden and show if the input is required.